-A perfect winter soup to make after the holidays.
-Easy to make so we don’t have to labor in the kitchen.
 And even though it’s hearty it has a nice bright flavor and fits into so many lifestyle diets – gluten free, dairy free and can even be made vegan!

 Looking for other easy nutritious weeknight soups?
 Check out these delicious recipes for Hearty Bacon Corn Chowder, Creamy Vegetable Soup with Bacon Herb Croutons, Black Bean Soup, Sausage and Kale Soup with White Beans, Good Luck Stew, DIY Chicken Tortilla Soup Dinner and Thai Beef Noodle Soup.

 This is an easy throw-it-in and forget it soup made with smoked ham hock, but equally delicious with leftover ham or bacon.
 Or you can even make a meatless vegan split pea soup.

-- 8 cups water (or 4 cups chicken stock + 4 cups water)
+- water – 8 cups or substitute 4 cups chicken stock + 4 cups water for more flavor.

 - salt and pepper